 Marketing and Privacy have become intertwined, the two go hand-in-hand along with their friends: best practice, data security and transparency.
 This is the foundation for Marketing 2020 and beyond.
 It sets the stage for growth, engagement and responsible marketing.
 At MeritDirect, we are #PROPRIVACY and welcome and adopt strategies that make us better, more compliant and mindful marketers.
 Despite the fear mongering, there is an upside to working towards a more compliant, engaged way of communicating with customers and future customers.

 As an organization that is highly engaged with our clients and their pain points, we want to better understand the challenges presented by Privacy and as a result we have partnered with our friends at The Global Marketing Alliance (GMA) to find out more.
-We have collaborated to produce a survey which polls you, as marketers, about the challenges you face and how, and if, privacy affects your role?
+We collaborated to produce a survey which polled marketers about the challenges faced and how, and if, privacy affects your role.
+All of the insights collected will be presented in the forthcoming B2B Data Insight Report 2019 – stay tuned for its release!

 As part of our #PROPRIVACY position and as a way to help our clients adapt to upcoming changes, we have also prepared a guide and some highlights about CCPA.
 Have a look at MeritDirect’s CCPA Guide for Marketers: 8 Things Every Marketer Needs to Know.